SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/customization.html.md

 First you have to upload the appropriate certificate by clicking **Upload Certificate**.
 Make sure that

-* the certificate is in a valid PKCS#12 format,
-* the certificate contains a full authorization chain,
+* the certificate is in a valid PKCS#12 format, containing a full authorization chain
 * the certificate is not password protected,
 * you are using a wildcard certificate to enable creation of subtenants.